Wondering how to make nachos on a grill? These Grillable Loaded Nachos take summer grilling to a new level with the best vegetarian nacho toppings!

 If you follow Alex and my story, you’ll know we’re not fully vegetarian.
 But we eat vegetarian about 90% of the time, so most of the recipes on this website are vegetarian and vegan recipes.
 And our cookbook is a vegetarian cookbook (named one of the best vegetarian cookbooks by Epicurious!).
 So we’ve become experts in making vegetarian recipes taste meaty and delicious, satisfying for everyone around the table.
 So what are the best nachos toppings, from a vegetarian perspective?
 For this recipe, we used these vegetarian nachos toppings:

 - Quick “refried” beans: We smashed pinto beans with salsa and stirred in some garlic powder and salt for a quick topping that tastes like refried beans.
-You also could use canned refried beans.
+You also could use canned refried beans or Homemade Refried Beans.

 - Grilled vegetables: We used the grill twice in this recipe, first to grill up vegetable toppings for the grilled nachos to infuse that smoky flavor.
 This recipe has red bell pepper, jalapeño peppers, and red onion, but you could use any vegetables you like.